 6. Have dinner at Canyon Matka Restaurant

 When walking up to the boat and kayak rental place you will also stumble upon the restaurant.
 They have good coffee and fresh healthy juices (€4).
-I did not eat there, but it seemed a little pricey for Macedonia.
+I did not eat there, but it seemed a little pricey for North Macedonia.

 7. Sleep at Hotel Matka Canyon

 Want to spend a night right in the canyon next to the lake in a stylish hotel?
 Have the canyon for your self around sunset and get to see the canyon in the misty morning?
 How about spending a night in the Matka Canyon Hotel?

 For less than €40 per room you already sleep in this exclusive hotel.
 The only possible place to sleep in Matka Canyon!
 Click on the link to reserve your bed with the best view.